Jorge-Alda/Jorge-Alda/README.md

 Hi, I'm Jorge Alda.
-I am a PhD student in theoretical Physics at [University of Zaragoza](https://fteorica.unizar.es/)/[CAPA](https://capa.unizar.es/en/) (Spain).
-I'm interested in New Physics and Effective Field Theories in the Flavour sector and _B_-anomalies.
+I am a PostDoc researcher in theoretical Physics at Università degli Studi di Padova (Italy).
+I'm interested in New Physics (especially Axions and Axion-like particles) and Effective Field Theories in the Flavour sector and _B_-anomalies.

 ## More info
 * [Up-to-date CV](https://github.com/Jorge-Alda/Jorge-Alda/releases/latest/download/CV.pdf)